riceric22/riceric22.github.io/moml.md

 To better prepare undergraduates for machine learning coursework and research, this course aims to provide the missing background required to be able understand mathematical concepts commonly used in machine learning.
 This course will be based on the [Mathematics for Machine Learning](https://mml-book.github.io/) textbook, which covers the mathematical foundations of machine learning as well as examples of how machine learning algorithms that use these foundations.

+**Course Attributes**:
++ This course counts as a *mathematics elective* for engineering degrees.
++ This course counts as a standalone co-requisite/pre-requisite for CIS5200

 **Instructor**: [Eric Wong](https://www.cis.upenn.edu/~exwong) ([exwong@cis](mailto:exwong@cis.upenn.edu))

-**Class**: Monday and Wednesday, 3:30PM-4:59PM
+**Class**: Monday and Wednesday, 12:00PM-1:29PM

 **Website**: [https://www.cis.upenn.edu/~exwong/moml/][site]

 **Registration**: To register, you need to sign up both on [courses.upenn.edu](https://courses.upenn.edu/) and also submit the questionaire on the [CIS waitlist](https://advising.cis.upenn.edu/waitlist/) before I can add you to the course.

-**Prerequisites**: We will assume you've taken the [minimum mathematics requirements of the Penn CS degree](https://catalog.upenn.edu/undergraduate/programs/computer-science-bse/).
-That is:
-+ CIS1600 (CS foundations)
+**Prerequisites**: We will assume you've taken a basic introductory course in calculus, probability, and linear algebra.
+For a typical degree in computer science at Penn, this is typically:
-+ CIS2610 or equivalent (discrete probability)
++ STAT4300 or CIS2610 or equivalent (discrete probability)
-+ MATH1400/MATH1410 or equivalent (vector calculus)
++ MATH1400 or MATH1410 or equivalent (calculus)
 + MATH2400 or equivalent (linear algebra)

-If you haven't yet taken the course CS prerequisites, you may be able to get by going over the review topics in chapters 2, 5, and 6 of the course textbook.
+If you have 2 out of the 3 pre-requisites, you can review the missing background and take the course.
+The pre-requisite topics are covered in chapters 2, 5, and 6 of the course textbook.
+The corresponding module may be more challenging than the others, but can be done successfully.
+If you are missing more than one pre-requisite, you may find this course to be extra challenging.

 **Structure**: We will build upon these foundations and cover a more in depth study suited for machine learning problems.
 Each focus area will be structured in three parts as (1) review of prior material, (2) new ML fundamentals, and (3) an ML example.
 The review will quickly go over concepts that were already covered in a previous course.
 The ML fundamentals will introduce the advanced concepts for machine learning.
 The example will show you how these fundamentals are used in practice.
 These focus areas are: